MyUnisoft/node-partners-sdk/docs/api/compta/firm/users.md

 # Users
-📢 Get/fetch the list of users.
+> **Firm access is required.**

-Users should not be confused with physical persons.
+📢 Users should not be confused with physical persons.
 A user can be a physical person but the reverse is not necessarily true.

 From a technical point of view, a user is first and foremost someone who has access to the MyUnisoft solution (and more specifically to the firm).

-> 📌 **Firm access is required.**

 ## Get all

+Get/fetch the list of users.

 ```ts
 import * as MyUnisoft from "@myunisoft/partners-sdk";
 import { Windev } from "@myunisoft/tsd";